 The Producer handles the uploading.
 If you’re the Rights Holder, you’ll be alerted once the audiobook has been uploaded.
 Listen to it from beginning to end, take notes of any mistakes or problems (and the time they occur), and send them to the Producer to have corrections made.
 Or, if the book is in great shape already, go ahead and approve it.
 After it’s approved—and the Producer is paid (if it’s a Pay For Production deal)—then the audiobook is delivered to retail.

-For detailed instructions about uploading and other key processes, read the ACX’s Rules For Audiobook Production
+For detailed instructions about uploading and other key processes, read the ACX Audio Submission Requirements

-A Rights Holder can reject a completed audiobook that does not meet the standards set forth in ACX’s Rules for Audiobook Production.
+A Rights Holder can reject a completed audiobook that does not meet the standards set forth in the ACX Audio Submission Requirements.
 Even if the audiobook does meet all of the ACX rules and standards, the project can be canceled if the Rights Holder is unhappy.
 The Rights Holder can cancel the production by paying the Producer a “kill fee.”
 Instructions are as follows:

 This is covered in greater detail in the Production Standard Terms.